itayishr/Word_Comparator/README.md

 - RabbitMQ: A message broker that enables communication between the API and the Celery worker.
 - Celery: A distributed task queue system for asynchronous processing.
 - Redis: A persistent database for storage of word collection along with permutations.
+- NGINX: A load balancer for the rest-api requests.

 ## Installation